ismael-vianna/programming-studies/Project-Tic-Tac-Toe-With-ESP32/readme.md

 You can find the part of Android Phone Project on App Inventor: https://gallery.appinventor.mit.edu/?galleryid=844528d1-a1cc-464e-acf5-40eac1213672

 The project part applied for ESP32 was developed with Arduino IDE.
-You can find this file on directory "Project-Tic-Tac-Toe-With-ESP32".
+You can find this file on "ismael-BTSrvTicTacToe.ino".
+This is the Arduino IDE Project file.